Adam Yaney-Keller

 PhD Candidate

-Co-supervised by Dr Rebecca Miller, Phillip Island Nature Parks
+Co-supervised by Dr. Rebecca McIntosh, Phillip Island Nature Parks and Dr. Rohan Clarke, Monash University.

-Adam’s PhD aims to explore how plastic entanglement impacts marine predator populations by studying the effects of entanglement on the health and development Australian fur seals.
-As part of this, he also hopes to utilize a combination of multispectral and traditional imagery techniques to better quantify rates of entanglement in Australian fur seal populations.
-Adam also hopes to use historical and novel mapping data to answer questions on seal colony growth under future climate change and past over-exploitation scenarios.
+Adam’s PhD aims to explore how plastic entanglement impacts marine predator populations by studying the effects of entanglement on the health and behaviour of Australian fur seals.
+As part of this, he is testing new methods for the use of drone-brone thermal and colour imaging techniques to better detect and quantify rates of entanglement in Australian fur seal populations.
+Adam is also examining the effects of entanglement on the health (via physiological markers of stress) and behaviour (via accelerometry, time-depth-recorders, and GPS tracking) of Australian fur seals at Seal Rocks, off Phillip Island.